tomtitchener/RealSimpleMusic/README.md

 TBD:

-* Bugs:
-  - Articulations need to be proportional in a way that doesn't sound odd.

 * Tests:

+- Articulations are proportional in a way that doesn't sound odd.
-  - articulations render in midi (canon examples, by ear)
+- Articulations render in midi (canon examples, by ear).
-  - pan changes render in midi  (canon examples, by ear)
+- Pan changes render in midi  (canon examples, by ear).
-  - dynamics changes render in midi  (canon examples, by ear)
+- Dynamics changes render in midi  (canon examples, by ear).
-  - tempo changes render in midi  (canon examples, by ear)
+- Tempo changes render in midi  (canon examples, by ear).
-  - tempo changes render in Lilypond (canon examples, by hear)
+- Tempo changes render in Lilypond (canon examples, by ear).

-* Validate tempo input:
+* Features
-  - unit should always have numerator of 1, denominator that is a power of 2.
-  - combination of unit and bpm should not exceed tick resolution, or maybe not come within 10x tick resolution.

-* Add fractional dynamics controls to swell up and down on a single note.
+- Add fractional dynamics controls to swell up and down on a single note.

-* Allocate durations and values continuous controls to accelerate rate of change over time, e.g. Fibonacci.
+- Allocate durations and values continuous controls to accelerate rate of change over time, e.g. Fibonacci.

-* Automatic cleff disposition:
-  - add 8vb/8va.
+- Automatic cleff disposition: o add 8vb/8va.

-* Expand Instrument
+- Expand Instrument
-  - Need additional attributes:  range, family, staff (Viola, DrumStaff vs. RhythmicStaff for relatively pitched, e.g. tam-tam, vs unpitched e.g. snare)
+  o Need additional attributes:  range, family, staff (Viola, DrumStaff vs. RhythmicStaff
-  - With range attribute, add validation pass .. when?
-Rendering to Midi at the least, maybe to Lilypond as well.
-  - With family attribute, group staves by family for Lilypond.
+    for relatively pitched, e.g. tam-tam, vs unpitched e.g. snare) o With range attribute, add validation pass .. when?
+Rendering to Midi at the least, maybe to Lilypond as well. o With family attribute, group staves by family for Lilypond.

-* Multi-note instruments, e.g. piano, marimaba, vibes, etc.
-  - Music types need for any Note to also be a Chord of multiple simultaneous notes of equal duration.
+- Multi-note instruments, e.g. piano, marimaba, vibes, etc. o Music types need for any Note to also be a Chord of multiple simultaneous notes of equal duration.
 Ugh, that's not strictly true.
 With piano, you can hang onto pitches selectively.
-So a list of notes each with its own duration all of which start at the same time.
-  - Midi should be trivially able to render chords.
-  - Lilypond rendering requires rhythmic spaces to cover rests for multiple staves, disposition of notes by staff
+So a list of notes each with its own duration all of which start at the same time. o Midi should be trivially able to render chords. o Lilypond rendering requires rhythmic spaces to cover rests for multiple staves, disposition of notes by staff -Validate Lilypond output.

-* Validate Lilypond output.
 Just assume lilypond executable exists?
   Is it possible to configure test with command-line arguments?
   Right now, there's just a list of repl commands to create Lilyond files for the three canons, which I then check by running through lilypond to see they compile without errors.

-* Update tests for better coverage.
-I tend to forget about adding tests as I get things to just compile and they seem to behave as expected.
+- Update tests for better coverage.